 - 1. If the sending eye indicator light does not glow steadily after installation, check for: - · Electric power to the opener. - A short in the white or white/black wires.
-These can occur under staples or at screw terminal connections. - Incorrect wiring between sensors and opener. - An open wire (wire break). - 2.
-If the sending eye indicator light glows steadily but the receiving eye indicator light doesn't: - · Check alignment. - Check for an open wire to the receiving eye.
+These can occur under staples or at screw terminal connections. - · Incorrect wiring between sensors and opener. - An open wire (wire break). - 2.
+If the sending eye indicator light glows steadily but the receiving eye indicator light doesn't: - · Check alignment. - Check for an open wire to the receiving eye. - If the receiving eye indicator light is dim, realign either sensor.